 All-or-nothing thinking leads you to believe that if you slip up or make a mistake, just give it all up.
-It’s also this type of thinking that tells you life on an unfamiliar lifestyle is too hard and requires more work than what people are willing to put in.
+It’s also this type of thinking that tells you an unfamiliar lifestyle is too hard and requires more work than what people are willing to put in.
 This negativity can lead one straight into giving up before they even start trying anything new.
 Ignore the destructive effects of all-or nothing thoughts, and save yourself from quitting early!

 Be gentle with yourself